European shares rally as Fed move shows confidence in U.S. economy

 LONDON, Dec 17 European shares surged on

-rate rise and the prospect of further tightening as a sign of
+interest rate rise and promises of more as a sign of confidence

 The Fed made clear late on Wednesday that the 25-basis point